The Alumni Community: Events, Networking, Chapters

 You can see a list of them here, and you'll also get a monthly email about events in your area.
 (And your area means wherever we think you live, so make sure you update your address when you move to a new city!)

-There are three major alumni events at Reed.
+There are a couple major alumni events at Reed you won't want to miss.
 Reunions, which happens in June, sees over a thousand alumni from all over the country return to campus.
-Leadership Summit, in September, gives alumni an opportunity to learn about the inner workings of Reed and advise College Relations on policy.
+The Forum for Advancing Reed, in September, gives alumni an opportunity to learn about the inner workings of Reed and advise College Relations on policy.

 Starting in 2015, there will be opportunities for alumni to be a part of Orientation.
 Details are forthcoming.
 Contact email@example.com to learn more.